lebaston100/MIDItoOBS/README.md

 - Connect your MIDI controller
 - Launch OBS Studio
 - Run `setup.py`
 - If you are on Windows, double click or the "Run Setup.bat"
 - If you are on MacOS, run `python3 setup.py` from your Terminal in the MIDItoOBS folder (ensuring you have activated whatever Python/venv you installed the packages in)
 - If you run the setup for the first time and have not setup a device yet, it will automatically start the device configuration:
 - You will get a list of available MIDI devices.
 Type the number you want to select and press Enter
 - You will be asked if you want to ad another device.
 - If you only have a single device choose 2 and press Enter, otherwise select 1 and you will get a list with remaining devices.
 - Now you will be asked to press a button or move a fader on your MIDI controller, do that
 - If your MIDI controller sends control change messages, you will also be asked for the type of the input (fader or button)
 - Select an action from the list and press enter.
 The names represent the request-type in obs-websocket
 - Depending on the action, you will also be asked for the scene and source name (selecting always works by typing in the number and pressing enter).
 If no source of that type is available and you are prompted to "select 0--1:" then you know that is no such source available in obs and the script will crash trying to select anything.
 Just add the required object and restart the setup script in this case.
 (This is already on the todo list for a further update)

-- Available for buttons:
+Available for buttons:
 - SetCurrentScene: Switches to the scene
 - SetPreviewScene: Puts a scene into preview when in studio mode
 - TransitionToProgram: Transitions the current preview scene to program
 - SetCurrentTransistion: Sets the transition that is used with SetCurrentScene
 - SetSourceVisibility: Hides or unhides a source
 - ToggleSourceVisibility: Toggles the visibility of a source
 - ToggleMute: Toggles the mute status from a source
 - SetMute: Mutes or unmutes a source
 - StartStopStreaming: Toggles the Streaming
 - StartStreaming: Starts streaming
 - StopStreaming: Stops streaming
 - StartStopRecording: Toggles the Recording
 - StartRecording: Starts recording
 - StopRecording: Stops recording
 - StartStopReplayBuffer: Toggles the replay buffer
 - StartReplayBuffer: Starts the replay buffer
 - StopReplayBuffer: Stops the replay buffer
 - SaveReplayBuffer: Save the replay buffer
 - PauseRecording: Pauses the recording
 - ResumeRecording: Resume the recording that was previously paused
 - SetTransitionDuration: Sets the length of the currently selected transition if supported(fade)(in ms) to a predefined value
 - SetCurrentProfile: Changes to the selected obs profile
 - SetCurrentSceneCollection: Changes to the selected obs scene collection
 - ResetSceneItem: Resets a scene item
-  - SetTextGDIPlusText: Sets the text of a GDI text source
+- SetTextGDIPlusText: Sets the text of a GDI text sourc
 - SetBrowserSourceURL: Sets the url of a BrowserSource
 - ReloadBrowserSource: Reloads a BrowserSource
 - TakeSourceScreenshot: Don't be fooled by the name; Takes a screenshot of the selected source or complete scene and saves it inside the MIDItoOBS folder as a png image
 - EnableSourceFilter: Enables a filter that is on a source (Works with "Audio Filters" and Video "Effect Filters")
 - DisableSourceFilter: Disables a filter that is on a source (Works with "Audio Filters" and Video "Effect Filters")
 - ToggleSourceFilter: Toggles the status of a filter on a source for each button press
 - SetAudioMonitor: Sets the audio monitor option on a source
 - EnableStudioMode: Enables Studio Mode
 - DisableStudioMode: Disables Studio Mode
 - ToggleStudioMode: Toggles Studio Mode
 - TriggerHotkeyByName: Triggers an obs event, see the [obs-websocket wiki](https://github.com/Palakis/obs-websocket/blob/4.9.1/docs/generated/protocol.md#triggerhotkeybyname) for details
 - TriggerHotkeyBySequence: Triggers an obs event based on the configured keyboard combination, see the [obs-websocket wiki](https://github.com/Palakis/obs-websocket/blob/4.9.1/docs/generated/protocol.md#triggerhotkeybyname) for details
 - PlayPauseMedia: Start or Pause Media/VLC Source playback
 - ToggleMediaState: Toggle Media/VLC Source playback
 - RestartMedia: Restart Media/VLC Source playback
 - StopMedia: Stop Media/VLC Source playback
 - NextMedia: Jump to the next playlist item.
 Only works with the vlc source.
 - PreviousMedia: Jump to the previous playlist item.
 Only works with the vlc source.

-- Available for faders/knobs:
+Available for faders/knobs:
 - SetVolume: Sets the volume of a source (unlike other solutions this will actually make the fader move in a visual linear way inside obs(Like a % slider))
 - SetSyncOffset: Sets the sync offset of a source [in ns]
 - SetSourcePosition: Sets the x or y position of a source [in px]
 - SetSourceCrop: Set the crop from any edge (left/right/top/bottom) [in px]
 - SetSourceRotation: Sets the rotation of a source [in degree]
 - SetSourceScale: Sets the scale for x/y OR both of a source (For the scaling 1 = original scale).
 You can also select around which position the source will be scaled(align).
 - SetTransitionDuration: Sets the length of the currently selected transition if supported (fade) [in ms]
 - SetGainFilter: Sets the volume gain value inside the gain filter of a source (For the scaling -30 to 30 is a valid range you can work in).
 This will automatically default to the first gain filter found in a source!
 - MoveTbar: This will move the transition T-Bar.
 Make sure you always completely finish a T-Bar move by going to one end to the other otherwise obs will stay in the "a transition is currently happening"-state.
 Be careful because the state might go "out of sync" with the physical fader if you use any other tools that move the t-bar.
 - Filter/Chroma Key - Contrast: This controls the "Contrast" value for a "Chroma Key" Filter [-1 - 1]
 - Filter/Chroma Key - Brightness: This controls the "Brightness" value for a "Chroma Key" Filter [-1 - 1]
 - Filter/Chroma Key - Gamma: This controls the "Gamma" value for a "Chroma Key" Filter [-1 - 1]
 - Filter/Chroma Key - Opacity: This controls the "Opacity" value for a "Chroma Key" Filter [0 - 100]
 - Filter/Chroma Key - Spill Reduction: This controls the "Key Color Spill Reduction" value for a "Chroma Key" Filter [0 - 1000]
 - Filter/Chroma Key - Similarity: This controls the "Similarity" value for a "Chroma Key" Filter [0 - 1000]
 - Filter/Luma Key - Luma Max: Opacity: This controls the "Luma Max" value for a "Luma Key" Filter [0 - 1]
 - Filter/Luma Key - Luma Max Smooth: This controls the "Luma Max Smooth" value for a "Luma Key" Filter [0 - 1]
 - Filter/Luma Key - Luma Min: Opacity: This controls the "Luma Min" value for a "Luma Key" Filter [0 - 1]
 - Filter/Luma Key - Luma Min Smooth: This controls the "Luma Min Smooth" value for a "Luma Key" Filter [0 - 1]
 - Filter/Color Correction - Saturation: This controls the "Saturation" value for a "Color Correction" Filter [-1 - 5]
 - Filter/Color Correction - Contrast: This controls the "Contrast" value for a "Color Correction" Filter [-2 - 2]
 - Filter/Color Correction - Brightness: This controls the "Brightness" value for a "Color Correction" Filter [-1 - 1]
 - Filter/Color Correction - Gamma: This controls the "Gamma" value for a "Color Correction" Filter [-3 - 3]
 - Filter/Color Correction - Hue Shift: This controls the "Gamma" value for a "Color Correction" Filter [-180 - 180] (Replaces the old SetColorCorrectionHueShift)
 - Filter/Color Correction - Opacity: This controls the "Opacity" value for a "Color Correction" Filter [0 - 100] (Replaces the old SetOpacity)
 - Filter/Color Key - Similarity: This controls the "Similarity" value for a "Color Key" Filter [1 - 1000]
 - Filter/Color Key - Smoothness: This controls the "Smoothness" value for a "Color Key" Filter [1 - 1000]
 - Filter/Color Key - Brightness: This controls the "Brightness" value for a "Color Key" Filter [-1 - 1]
 - Filter/Color Key - Contrast: This controls the "Contrast" value for a "Color Key" Filter [-1 - 1]
 - Filter/Color Key - Gamma: This controls the "Gamma" value for a "Color Key" Filter [-1 - 1]
 - Filter/Sharpen - Sharpness: This controls the "Sharpness" value for a "Sharpen" Filter [0 - 1]
 - Filter/Scroll - Horizontal Speed: This controls the "Horizontal Speed" value for a "Scroll" Filter [-500 - 500]
 - Filter/Scroll - Vertical Speed: This controls the "Vertical Speed" value for a "Scroll" Filter [-500 - 500]
 - Filter/Video Delay (Async) - Delay: This controls the "Delay" value (in ms) for a "ideo Delay (Async)" Filter [-0 - 20000]
 - Filter/Render Delay - Delay: This controls the "Delay" value (in ms) for a "Render Delay" Filter [0 - 500]
 - Filter/Generic Filter - Generic Setting: This can control every property of any filter, even filters added by plugins or on (global) audio sources.
 You have to specify what the setting property is called ,either by manually calling GetSourceFilterInfo via obs-websocket or by changing the default value via obs which then shows up in a list in the setup.
 You also have to specify if the data should be a Int (Whole Number) or Float (Floating Point Number)
 - Now you can either setup another button/fader by repeating the steps above(except starting the script again) or just close the window to exit the configuration

 **Important note about all controls that involve a scene:**

 In OBS, scenes are also sources, so all the filter controls and TakeSourceScreenshot will also work on scenes.
 They will be part of the list that you are prompted with in the setup.
 For a detailed description of most of the commands see the [obs-websocket protocol documentation](https://github.com/Palakis/obs-websocket/blob/4.9.1/docs/generated/protocol.md)

 ### Device Management

 If you run the setup another time after the initial configuration you will get a dialog at startup where you can select if you want to go to the device management (1) or just continue adding new button/fader assignments with the already configured devices (2).
 If you select 1, you have a few options:

 - 1: Move the assignments from one device over to another.
 This can help when you plug the controller into another USB port and then shows up under a different name (e.g., "Devicename 1" instead of "Devicename")